 Due to the fact that the movies are made at the same time the new series is being done, it's easy to spot out how different one character acts in one of the Pretty Cure All Stars movies than they do in-series.
 For example, Erika is easily shown diving into Tsubomi-level doubts and worries in DX 2 where she's shown in the series to be in almost constant Genki Girl energy levels.

-Tenchi Muyo!'s first OVA series was much more attached to its harem roots and was easily more sexualized and "mature" (Noboyuki was The Peeping Tom, Katsuhito was shown groping Ryoko's breasts in one early episode, Washu flipping off Kagato, Ryoko and Ayeka's attempts to win Tenchi flat out) and a few characters' personalities were vastly different (Sasami was shown to be a mischievous Bratty Half-Pint, Ayeka was shown to be a little more haughty and antagonistic towards others, Mihoshi was a little more competent than she is now).
+Tenchi Muyo!'s first OVA series was much more attached to its harem roots and was easily more sexualized and "mature" (Noboyuki was The Peeping Tom, Katsuhito was shown groping Ryoko's breasts in one early episode, Washu flipping off Kagato, Ryoko and Ayeka's attempts to win Tenchi flat out) and a few characters' personalities were vastly different (Sasami was shown to be a mischievous Bratty Half-Pint, Ayeka was shown to be a little more haughty and antagonistic towards others, Mihoshi was surprisingly competent especially compared than she is now).

 This can also be seen in the manga based on the OVA — the OVA rarely had the group leaving the house except for trouble, where the manga had them going all over the place, especially in the later comics where Sasami's seen going to school.